-Psychiatry has historically been known to have an adversarial relationship with religion.
-One example can be found in the writings of Sigmund Freud, who was dismissive of religion and viewed it as a form of mental illness.
-Freud drew parallels between the rituals of obsessional patients and those of very religious people and concluded that religion was a universal obsessional neurosis (Breakey 2001).
+Historically, psychiatry has had a fraught relationship with religion.
+One example can be found in the writings of Sigmund Freud, who was dismissive of religion and viewed it as a form of mental illness, drawing parallels between the rituals of obsessional patients and those of very religious people (Breakey 2001).
 However, there are also works throughout history demonstrating the harmonious relationship between psychiatry and religion, suggesting that the notion of an adversarial relationship between the two may not be a complete picture (Frankl 1975, Meissner 1984, Meissner 1987).

 Our conceptions of disease and the field of psychiatry in general have changed significantly since Freud; however, the interface of religion, spirituality, and psychiatry remains a topic of interest and importance.
 Indeed, the search for meaning is a universal theme for religion, philosophy, and psychiatry alike.
 Although there is not one universally accepted definition of religion or spirituality, religion is often considered to be the system of beliefs and practices related to the sacred or divine, with basic tenets rooted in historical context and held by a community or social group (Psychiatric Clinics of North America 2007, WPA 2016).
 The word "spirituality" is sometimes used interchangeably or in lieu of "religion."
-However, spirituality is broader in scope than religion: while religion is often seen as the institutional aspect of spirituality, spirituality tends to include the transcendent and a connection to a larger reality or context of meaning (Psychiatric Clinics of North America 2007).
+However, spirituality is broader in scope than religion: while religion is often seen as the institutional aspect of spirituality, spirituality "refers to the way individuals seek and express meaning and purpose and the way they experience their connectedness to the moment, to self, to others, to nature and to the significant or sacred" (Puchalski 2009).
 Spiritual practices can take on many forms, including private prayer, belonging to a faith tradition, ritual and symbolic practices, reading scripture, yoga, meditation, quiet reflection, listening to music, playing games, acts of compassion, and taking long walks.

 There are a few notable documents that address this topic.
-The first is APA's 1989 Guidelines Regarding Possible Conflict Between Psychiatrists' Religious Commitments and Psychiatric Practice published by the APA Committee on Religion and Psychiatry.
+The first is the American Psychiatric Association (APA)'s 1989 Guidelines Regarding Possible Conflict Between Psychiatrists' Religious

+Commitments and Psychiatric Practice published by the APA Committee on Religion and Psychiatry.
 These guidelines were revised in 2006 by the APA Corresponding Committee on Religion, Spirituality and Psychiatry and retitled as the Resource Document on Religious/Spiritual Commitments and Psychiatric Practice.
 The Royal College of Psychiatrists published a position statement in 2013 entitled Recommendations for psychiatrists on spirituality and religion, and the World Psychiatric Association also published a Position Statement on Spirituality and Religion in Psychiatry in 2016.
 These documents convey several well-agreed upon principles.
 For example, psychiatrists should maintain respect for their patients' beliefs, and if an unexpected conflict arises in relation to such beliefs, it should be handled with concern for the patient's vulnerability.
 Likewise, psychiatrists should not impose their own religious, nonreligious, or antireligious beliefs (i.e., proselytize) in their interactions with their patients (APA 1989, APA 2006, Royal College of Psychiatrists 2013, WPA 2016).

 Although these basic principles remain valuable and important, additional dimensions of the relationship between religion, spirituality, and psychiatric practice deserve attention.
 For example, from the patient's perspective, those with strong spiritual and religious beliefs sometimes feel misunderstood or even judged by their psychiatrist.
 They question why their psychiatrist is neglecting their spirituality and religion when formulating their mental health concerns and initiating treatment.
-On the other hand, psychiatrists may question the extent to which they can ethically engage in exploring and understanding the religious and spiritual beliefs of their patients, and how to best integrate them into patient care.
+On the other hand, psychiatrists may question the extent to which they can ethically engage in exploring and understanding the religious and spiritual beliefs of their patients, and how to best integrate such beliefs into patient care.